brandonmcconnell/brandonmcconnell/README.md

 ### My latest tweets
 <!-- TWITTER:START -->
+- [@branmcconnell: Container queries are now stable in all modern browsers! 🥳

+If you’re supporting old browsers, make sure to use this polyfill released by Google:

+@Una covers how to get started with container queries in this great article:](https://twitter.com/branmcconnell/status/1625559145641566208)
 - [@branmcconnell: Brandon McConnell 🇺🇦✊ Retweeted @Una: ❤️ Happy Container Query Day! 🥰

 Size container queries and CQ unit values are now stable in all modern browser engines 🚀